 Place-based partnerships all share the same five core elements to drive their results.

-- Clear geographic scope with documented accountability and
+Clear geographic scope with documented accountability and partnership structures

 2. Effective ongoing use of data

-- Report on progress toward timebound goals (overall and
+Report on progress toward timebound goals (overall and disaggregated)

-disaggregated) - Use data as a flashlight, not a hammer, to continuously improve
+Use data as a flashlight, not a hammer, to continuously improve programs and policies

 3. Trusted coordinating entity (a backbone or community quarterback organization)

-- Expert coordination among partners at the regional and/or
+Expert coordination among partners at the regional and/or neighborhood levels

 4. Improve or change systems and programs to maximize impact